werm098/teslausb/README.md

 ## Intro

-A Raspberry Pi Zero W, Raspberry Pi Zero 2 W or Raspberry Pi 4 can emulate a USB drive, so can act as a drive for your Tesla to write dashcam footage to.
-Because the Raspberry Pi has full access to the emulated drive, it can:
+Raspberry Pi and other [SBCs](a "Single Board Computers") can emulate a USB drive, so can act as a drive for your Tesla to write dashcam footage to.
+Because the SBC has full access to the emulated drive, it can:
 * automatically copy the recordings to an archive server when you get home
 * hold both dashcam recordings and music files
 * automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports